If you do some planning, it’s quite easy to have a luxurious French holiday on a low budget.

-Tip 1: Shop around to find good deals
+1. Shop around to find good deals

-Tip 2: Stay at both budget and luxury hotels
+2. Stay at both budget and luxury hotels

 If you’re planning on visiting a few different places in France and you want to watch how much you spend but you also want to enjoy some luxury, mixing budget and luxury stays is a great idea.
-I employed this technique on our road trip, as did my Mum and Dad when we travelled to a few places in France years ago.

-I found it was a really nice mix to stay in some cheap hotels to keep to a lower budget, with a luxury stay to look forward to later in the week.
+It makes a really nice mix to stay in some cheap hotels to keep to a lower budget, with a luxury stay to look forward to later in the week.
 This way, you’re still indulging in some luxury but keeping your overall spend for the holiday down.

-Tip 3: Travel for free on the Eurotunnel or ferry
+3. Travel for free on the Eurotunnel or ferry

-We wanted to take our car to make it easy to travel around France, so we decided to take the Eurotunnel.
 If you have a Tesco Clubcard, you can save up your vouchers and use them to pay for Eurotunnel tickets, or for the ferry.
 Tesco vouchers are currently worth triple the value for these partners, so vouchers can go a long way.
 It’s an easy way to get free or very cheap travel to and from France.

-Tip 4: Find the free attractions
+4. Find the free attractions

 Planning your visit to coincide with free admission dates provides another way to have free days out.
 Throughout France, there are many tourist attractions you can visit for free on the first Sunday of the month.
 An example of this is the Chateau de Fontainebleau, which is usually costs 11 Euros per person to visit.

-Tip 5: Have a picnic
+5. Have a picnic

 France is renowned for it’s plentiful fresh bread, delicious cheese and wonderful cakes.
 Instead of going out for lunch every day, having a picnic is a great way to save some money.
 So much of France is picturesque and green that it’s often easy to find scenic places to sit and have some lunch.